 Of course it’s always helpful to take inventory on your lifestyle.
 I have found the research on this to be lacking, but there is some suggesting that although birth control might blunt some effects that lifestyle has on your menstrual cycles, how we eat and sleep and exercise and care for ourselves still affects our cycles – birth control or not.
 Underlying stress affecting your period could be from inadequate nutrition, lack of sleep, high emotional stress, or too much exercise for your body.

 It’s not as likely, but yes you can.
 PCOS stands for polycystic ovary syndrome and is essentially a hormonal imbalance (I hate calling it a disorder) that causes irregular menstruation among other symptoms.
 Hypothalamic amenorrhea (or HA for short) is when your period stops because your hypothalamus in your brain stops firing a hormone called GnRH like it should.
-GnRH (gonadotropin releasing hormone) is what kick starts the menstrual cycle.
-HA and PCOS manifest similarly so they sometimes are confused in the diagnosis process.
+GnRH is the hormones that says “go” for your reproduction system.
+HA and PCOS can manifest similarly and there is overlap in the diagnostic criteria so they sometimes are confused in the diagnosis process.
 And less commonly, they can both exist at the same time.

-The hormonal imbalances involved in PCOS don’t originate in the hypothalamus like they do with HA.
-So these PCOS hormonal imbalances can be there at the same time the hypothalamus is shutting down your reproductive system because of not eating enough, inadequate macronutrients, stress and overexercising – read more on that here.
-If both PCOS and HA are present though, physical and hormonal symptoms will look most like HA.
+The main physiological difference is that hormonal imbalances seen in PCOS don’t begin in the hypothalamus like they do with HA.
+That means that you can have PCOS hormonal imbalances while simultaneously having inadequate GnRH signaling from your hypothalamus.
+GnRH doesn’t work like it because of many factors including not eating enough, inadequate macronutrients, stress and overexercising – read more on that here.
+If you do have PCOS and HA though, physical and hormonal symptoms will look most like HA.
 Think missed periods, low sex drive, vaginal dryness, low energy, feeling cold often, dry hair/nails and others.
 And your LH and estrogen lab levels will likely be low.
-Once the HA is resolved, then PCOS symptoms become more noticeable – irregular periods, facial hair, acne, fatigue, mood swings etc. Your labs might shift too where LH is now higher than FSH and your testosterone and/or DHEAS levels might be high.
+Once the HA is healed, then your PCOS symptoms will become more pronounced – irregular periods, facial hair, acne, fatigue, mood swings etc. Your labs might shift too where LH is now higher than FSH and your testosterone and/or DHEAS levels might be high.
 If you do have both PCOS and HA, even after healing from HA you still might not be getting a regular period because of persisting PCOS.
 I hope I’ve made that as easy to understand as possible.
+Here’s a good summary of distinguishing the two that might be helpful.
 Leave a comment below and I’ll do my best to clarify!

 You may have heard of something called “post-pill amenorrhea syndrome” which alludes to the idea that you don’t get your period within 3 months after stopping birth control because of the birth control itself.
 Amenorrhea (a-men-o-ree-ah) just means you don’t get your period.
 “Post-pill amenorrhea” is not a diagnosis supported by research.
 There is not a cause and effect phenomenon between stopping birth control and not getting your period.
 Typically, women regain their cycle after stopping birth control within 2-4 weeks, sometimes a bit longer.
 But if you haven’t gotten your period and it’s been more than a couple months, that should be looked into further.
 Often when this occurs, there was an underlying issue that the birth control was masking.
 What can be helpful is seeing your health care provider to figure out the underlying issue and then working to heal that – which is often the same healing process as women who aren’t getting their period and didn’t just stop birth control.